 Physical Grading : 2

 Sua s'dei!
 Welcome to Cambodia.
-The sensational Angkor ruins may be the main attraction, but Cambodia’s exquisite temples, charming villages and magical markets deserve lots of attention too.
+The sensational Angkor ruins may be the main attraction, but Cambodia’s exquisite temples, charming villages and unique cuisine deserve attention too.
 Phnom Penh is set at the meeting point of the Mekong and Tonle Sap rivers, and life centres around the lively river-front area where the locals come to take in the air, snack on the street hawkers food and enjoy impromptu waterside entertainment.
-If you have free time, perhaps stroll the broad tree-lined boulevards dotted with old colonial villas and explore the city.
-The National Museum and the Silver Pagoda are both worth a visit.
-Or consider Wat Phnom, a peaceful temple situated on a hill for which the city is named.
-With genuine locals always ready to share a sincere smile, Cambodia will steal your heart and enrich your spirit.
-Your adventure begins with a Welcome Meeting at 6pm.
-Check with hotel reception for the location of this Welcome Meeting, and have your insurance details and next of kin information ready for verification.
-Cambodian food is often overshadowed by focus on Thailand and Vietnam, when in fact Khmer cuisine is one of the world's oldest living food cultures.
+Your adventure begins with a welcome meeting at 6 pm.
+Check with hotel reception for the location of this meeting, and have your insurance details and next of kin information ready for verification.
 The Cambodian cooking pot combines an eclectic mix of local and international influences and has a flavour all its own.
 Kick off this food adventure ‘eating for a cause’ at an inspirational hospitality school that provides vocational training for former street youths in Phnom Penh.
-It’s a great opportunity to sample some tasty modern Cambodian cooking and dishes like duck spring rolls, fish amok and chili ice cream with caramelized pineapple may be on offer.
-After dinner will be free time to choose between having a relaxing sunset drink at the Foreign Correspondents' Club, or stroll along the famous Sisowath Quay and enjoy a cocktail or coffee at one of the many cafes while observing the busy river traffic.
+It’s a great opportunity to sample some tasty modern Cambodian cooking.
+After dinner will be free time to choose between having a relaxing drink at the Foreign Correspondents' Club, or stroll along the famous Sisowath Quay and enjoy a cocktail or coffee at one of the many cafes while observing the busy river traffic.

 After breakfast take a tour of the countryside, tasting locally-grown, seasonal produce.
 Depending on the season, you'll be treated to durian or rambutan, plus lychee, pineapples, mangos or bananas.
 Next, visit the Kampot Pepper Project.
 Grown in Cambodia for centuries, Kampot pepper is considered among the world’s finest.
 Today pepper is also seen as an important symbol of Cambodian regeneration – the province’s pepper was almost completely wiped out by rice production during the Khmer Rouge period.
 Continue on to the lively Kep Crab markets, where crabs are kept fresh in pots that float in the Gulf of Thailand's warm waters.
 Enjoy a lunch of fresh crab cooked to perfection, eaten on a pier overlooking the ocean.
 After lunch, walk along the Kep beach and explore the old oceanfront buildings.
 Kep was once Cambodia's most popular and prestigious beach town, but the Khmer Rouge destroyed many of Kep's mansions and villas.
 The ghostly remains now stand as a silent reminder.
 Alternatively, relax in a hammock or swim in the warm South China Sea.

 Travel by private bus to Battambang (approximately 6-7 hours including several stops).
 Cambodia's second-largest city, Battambang (pronounced Battambong), is a pretty riverside town of French elegance, friendly Khmer people and beautifully preserved colonial architecture.
 The city is famous for its many statues of animals and divinities that decorate the streets and buildings.
 It also lacks the traffic of Phnom Penh and the visitor numbers of Siem Reap, so it’s a great place to get a real slice of Cambodia.
-There are a number of activities for your free afternoon.
-Perhaps take a ride on the famous bamboo train.
-Previously used for transporting agricultural products and people, the train is made of a wooden and bamboo carriage powered by a small engine.
-Maximum speed is around 15 km per hour and it can easily be disassembled when carriages come in the opposite direction.
-There’s also the chance to join a local Battambang foodie for a home-cooked meal, perhaps tasting local dishes such as amok, Khmer curry, and fried spicy chicken with homemade rice noodles.
+Your leader can recommend activities for your free afternoon.
+Perhaps join a local Battambang foodie for a home-cooked meal, tasting local dishes such as amok, Khmer curry, and fried spicy chicken with homemade rice noodles.

 Rise early for a morning temple visit.
 After a traditional Khmer breakfast, take a turn around the village food market.
 Collect some ingredients and help prepare lunch with your community hosts, picking up a cooking tip or two!
 Enjoy a lunchtime feast before farewelling your hosts and departing for Siem Reap by private vehicle (approximately 4 hours).
 The small but expanding town of Siem Reap is the gateway to Angkor.
 This is the most popular destination for travellers in all of Cambodia, perhaps even in South East Asia.
 You'll probably notice a change of pace here, so take a short introductory walk around the centre of town and enjoy the atmosphere.
 With its cafes, bars, restaurants, food and drinks stands, Siem Reap caters for foodies of all persuasions.
 A visit to the old market is a must, even if you're not looking for souvenirs; wandering through the stalls and surrounding shops, the silks, cottons, sarongs, silver and statues are a riot of colour and a feast for the eyes.
 In the evening, take a motor remork around the hidden local street food treasures of Siem Reap: barbecued corn and meat on skewers; Khmer Fried Chicken; green mango served with chilli and salt; ducks eggs and more.
 Continue on to a local restaurant for more tasty treats, before finishing at a dessert stall where fruit shakes, fruit with sweetened condensed milk and baked puddings are the specialty.